-Published by the Office for National Statistics, the Annual Survey of Hours and Earnings (ASHE) shows detailed information at District level about rates of pay.
+Published by the Office for National Statistics, the Annual Survey of Hours and Earnings (ASHE) shows detailed information at County and District level about rates of pay.
 For benchmarking purposes the Panel uses the levels for hourly rates of pay excluding overtime.
-This is multiplied by 11 to give a weekly rate, which is then multiplies by 44.4 weeks to allow for holidays..
+This is multiplied by 11 to give a weekly rate, which is then multiplied by 44.4 weeks to allow for holidays.
 This was the number of hours spent on Council business by frontline Councillors which had been reported in previous surveys and substantiated by a survey with Worcester City Councillors in the autumn of 2015.
 The rate is then discounted by 40% to reflect the element of volunteering that each Councillor undertakes in the role.
-For 2016-17 the Panel is recommending that the increase in the basic allowance is capped at 1%.